tristangrupp/week-2-digging-into-databases/README.md

       FROM andyepenn.indego_station_status
       ) as _w
   ```
-  A [convex hull](https://en.wikipedia.org/wiki/Convex_hull) is a bounding shape that minimally encompasses all the external points, kind of like a rubber band around your fingers.
+  A [convex hull](https://en.wikipedia.org/wiki/Convex_hull) is a bounding shape that minimally encompasses all the external points/lines/polygons, kind of like a rubber band around your fingers.

 6. Play around with the queries.
 You can add an `ORDER BY column` in the `ST_MakeLine` function.
 Try out `ST_MakeLine(the_geom ORDER BY id)`, `ST_MakeLine(the_geom ORDER BY addresszipcode)`, `ST_MakeLine(the_geom ORDER BY random())`.
 Something weird happens with the `random()` one.
 Can you spot it?